Zach Mitchell

-Zach Joseph Mitchell (born 9 January 2005) is an English professional footballer who plays as a centre-back for Scottish Premiership club Hibernian on loan from club Charlton Athletic.
+Zach Joseph Mitchell (born 9 January 2005) is an English professional footballer who plays as a centre-back for club St Johnstone on loan from club Charlton Athletic.

 Career

 Charlton Athletic

 Coming through the youth system of Charlton Athletic, Mitchell penned his first professional contract with the club on 27 July 2022.

 Mitchell made his professional debut for Charlton, playing the first 65 minutes of a 2–1 EFL Trophy victory at home against Brighton & Hove Albion U21 on 2 November 2022.

 Mitchell made his second appearance for the club just four days later, on 5 November 2022, coming off the bench after just 18 minutes for the injured Terell Thomas, in the 4–1 FA Cup first round victory over Coalville Town.

 On 18 October 2024, Mitchell signed a new two-and-a-half year contract keeping him at the club until 2027 with a club option of an extra year.